 Therapy & Sports Rehab Center - 618-826-4588

-STARTING July 1, 2021 our Visitor Policy will resume to normal.
+STARTING August 13, 2021 our Visitor Policy will change to the following.

 Visiting Hours are Sunday-Saturday 8:00am-8:00pm.
 Those visiting after 5;00pm will need to use the ER entrance as our Main Entrance will be closed.

 No more than 2 visitors will be allowed for in-patients at this time.